Course Overview

 Course Content

 Material will be taught in interactive lab sessions, rather than lectures.
+This aligns with research showing that active learning is more effective than listening to lectures.
 Class will begin with a short presentation of computing in the news.
 Next, you will work on an assignment.
 Programming assignments are from “The Beauty and Joy of Computing” (BJC) curriculum.
 BJC is an AP CS Principles curriculum, designed to teach computer science concepts, while avoiding the learning curve of traditional programming languages.
 Consequently, these assignments use the Snap! block-based programming environment.
-Other classes will feature discussions and related activities.
+Other classes will feature discussions and related activities designed by Dr. Peter Story.

-In preparation for class, you are expected to complete assigned readings and activities.
-In addition, you will work on a final project, for which you will read and report on a societal computing book of your choice.
+You will also work on a final project, for which you will read and report on a societal computing book of your choice.

 Activities and Estimated Durations